 - Sites can be easily separated

-- Effective way to establish sites as separate identities while still retaining the overall corporate branding.
+- An effective way to establish sites as separate identities while still retaining the overall corporate branding

-- Unclear what should be included on the http://www.example.com homepage.
+- Unclear what should be included on the https://www.example.com homepage

 - Searchers, especially European searchers, often favour ccTLDs and prefer to click on these domains

-- Unclear what should be included on the http://www.example.com homepage.
+- Unclear what should be included on the https://www.example.com homepage

 To avoid duplicate content issues, you will need to use the rel=”alternate” (Hreflang) tag so that Google understands that various English language versions of your site are alternate versions used to target different locations, rather than duplicates.